 Evaluating Email Archiving Solutions

-Email archiving solutions come in many different shapes and sizes, but there are certain features that a solution must have in order to comply with various rules and regulations.
+Email archiving solutions come in many different forms, but there are certain features that a solution must have in order to comply with various rules and regulations.
 For example, the Federal Rules of Civil Disclosure stipulate that emails presented in eDiscovery must be accurate and immutable.
 This means that, in order to be compliant, an archiving solution must copy email data in real time (not periodically) and have mechanisms in place to prevent the alteration of archived data.
 A tamper-proof archive must be maintained.

 Achieve an Effective Email Archiving Strategy with ArcTitan Cloud

 ArcTitan Cloud is a cloud-based archiving solution from SpamTitan that helps organizations manage their email archiving policy as simply as possible.
-A “set and forget” solution, ArcTitan Cloud complies with all major regulatory standards for email archiving, eDiscovery and disaster recovery by copying emails as they enter or leave a mail server, storing them in an IL5 certified data center, and protecting their integrity via tamper-evident access logs.
+A “set and forget” solution, ArcTitan Cloud complies with all major regulatory standards for email archiving, eDiscovery and disaster recovery by copying emails as they enter or leave a mail server, storing them in an IL5 certified data center onto Replicated Persistent Storage and protecting their integrity via tamper-evident access logs.

 Using ArcTitan Cloud´s easy to navigate web portal, administrators can set retention periods per email type, set delegated access levels and monitor access via a comprehensive reporting suite.
 Our versatile cloud-based archiving solution is compatible with all operating systems, mail servers and email services, and scales up to 60,000 users without any loss of performance (Due to deduplicating data as it is indexed and stored, ArcTitan Cloud can search a database of thirty million emails in under a second).